tlindsay42/ArmorPowerShell/docs/cmd_get.rst

 PARAMETERS
+    -Name <String>
+        { required: description of the specified input parameter's purpose }

     -Location <String>
         { required: description of the specified input parameter's purpose }

     -ID <UInt16>
+        { required: description of the specified input parameter's purpose }

     -ApiVersion <String>
         The API version.
 The default value is $Global:ArmorConnection.ApiVersion.